 Personal Income Tax Discoveries

-The Office Audit team has three active Personal Income Tax (PIT) discoveries.
-Since July 1, 2018, the following discoveries have uncovered over $9M in unpaid taxes involving 1,648 taxpayers.
+The Office Audit team has four active Personal Income Tax (PIT) discoveries.
+Since July 1, 2018, the following discoveries have uncovered over 14M in unpaid taxes resulting in 4,866 notices to taxpayers.

 - CP2000 Discovery: A notice containing preliminary findings is mailed to a taxpayer based on information the Internal Revenue Service (IRS) has identified as being under reported, which information appears to not be considered on the Vermont tax return filed.